 oci_load

-is the rule kind we want, so let’s run bazel run //app:image.load
+is the rule kind you want, so run bazel run //app:image.load

 The .load

-suffix on the label is a convention for a “custom command” in Bazel, so you can imagine it’s similar to typing bazel load //app:image
+suffix on the label is a convention for a “custom command” in Bazel, it’s similar to typing bazel load //app:image

 The command prints the registry and tag that was loaded: Loaded image: localhost/app:latest

-That means we can now run it with our container runtime:
+That means you can now run it with your container runtime:

 % docker run --rm -it localhost/app:latest